 Moreover, the best PTSD treatment center for veterans will go through a screening process.
 Firstly, they will make sure that the possible patient is a good match for their facility.
 A recovering addict who is a veteran should vet the facility in return.

 New patients at an addiction treatment center should be ready to undergo psychological and physical tests.
 Doctors and trained staff will likely take bloodwork to determine the severity of the addiction.
 They might specifically look at cortisol levels to suggest any mental illnesses.
 Cortisol is the chemical in the body that regulates a person’s fight-or-flight instinct.
-The staff will also take tests to make sure there aren’t any other health issues.
+The staff will also take tests to make sure there aren’t any other physical and mental health issues.

 The thought behind cognitive-behavioral therapy is that a patient has certain behaviors and thought patterns that lead to mental illness.
 For instance, this kind of talk therapy may have a veteran keep a journal.
 They would write down what triggers their trauma and makes them feel like they have to use drugs or alcohol.